Navigation

 Survival outcomes in diffuse large B-cell lymphoma

-We work closely with clinical teams providing care in the YHHN area to obtain patient consent to collect their data.
-Hospital inpatients are generally approached and given a pre-prepared information pack by a member of the hospital team, and outpatients are mailed the same pack on behalf of the team.
+We work alongside the NHS doctors and nurses in the area to obtain patient consent for data collection.
+Inpatients are generally given an information pack by a member of the hospital team, and outpatients are mailed the same pack on behalf of the hospital team.
+Patients can now consent to the study online, following the instructions in their pack.